Registration: 8:00 - 8:30 am

 Founder and Managing Principal of Conlon Engineering, LLC

 Patrick Conlon is a licensed professional engineer with 20 years of high-profile structural engineering experience.
-He has lent his expertise and creativity to large, challenging new high-profile construction projects including the iconic Yankee Stadium, the 75-story tall One57 in Manhattan, and the new 22,000 sf steel-framed column-free Blessed Kateri Church in Lagrangeville, New York, as well as numerous other projects of various scales.
+He has lent his expertise and creativity to large, challenging new high-profile construction projects including the iconic Yankee Stadium, the 75-story tall One57 in Manhattan, the new 22,000 sf steel-framed column-free Blessed Kateri Church in Lagrangeville, New York, as well as numerous other projects of various scales.
 The owners, architects, contractors, and property managers with whom he collaborates seek him out as a project partner because of his work ethic and focused client service.
 Mr. Conlon is a licensed professional engineer in Connecticut, New York, New Jersey and Massachusetts.
 He has B.S. and M.S. degrees in Civil Engineering from Manhattan College.
 Mr. Conlon is a member of the American Society of Civil Engineers, the Structural Engineers Coalition, the American Institute of Steel Construction and the International Code Council.

 |Online Tuition (pre-registration):